aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 - full_text_hit_score_threshold – Sets the percentage value used as a cut-off for relevance scores retrieved from the OpenSearch full text index.
 Any full text results with a relevance score less than this value times the highest result’s relevance score are excluded from the context.

 - summary_weight_over_full_text – Sets the weighting of document summary result vs. full text result relevance scores in calculating the overall relevance score of a particular chunk.
 Higher values weight the document summary relevance more.
 Lower values weight the full text summary relevance more.

+/containers/lambda_index/index_documents_helper.py

+- text_gen_config – This is used to set the configuration for Titan Text Express as the LLM used to summarize documents used in the document summary index.
+Conservative temperature and topP values are set by default to stay close to the original content.
+Additional information on these parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-text.html

 /containers/lambda_index/app.py